Our 2014 Demonstrators are:

 Kurt Hertzog, New York

 Kurt is a professional woodturner who enjoys everything from making his own turning tools to photographing his finished turnings.
 A frequent demonstrator and instructor on many facets of woodturning, he particularly enjoys teaching tool sharpening, workholding, turned ornaments, and advanced penmaking.
-Kurt is a regular feature columnist for Woodturning Design and Woodturning Magazine, a Council Member of the Pen Makers Guild, and a member of the Board of Directors of the AAW.
+Kurt is a regular feature columnist for Woodturning Design and Woodturning Magazine, a Council Member of the Pen Makers Guild, and a member of the Board of Directors and currently Vice President of the AAW.

 Jerry Kermode, California